ryanhuangg/Presentation-Chaptering/README.md

 After installation, note down the path and change the tesseract.exe path in the comp.py file at line 25.

-Use pip to install the following packages: python-pptx, pywin32, opencv-python, pytesseract, pil, tesseract, tesseract-ocr, natsort OR pip install -r requirements.txt
+Use pip to install the following packages: python-pptx, pywin32, opencv-python, pytesseract, pillow, tesseract, tesseract-ocr, natsort OR pip install -r requirements.txt